 The other thing to check, if you’re experiencing poor performance, is the size of the disk.
 The FAT16 and FAT32 filesystems don’t deal all that well with large disks, and by large, we’re talking hundreds of gigabytes.
 Use a smaller disk, and consider an SD card.
 It’s more reliable, and will usually perform better too.
 The driver issue that kills CD-ROM drives can also hurt performance.

 Other benefits to tuning VCACHE

 Tuning the VCACHE settings, in addition to eliminating the out of memory errors, improves performance.
 Sometimes Windows 9x didn’t make good decisions about how much memory to allocate to the disk cache versus what it allocated for applications, especially on low-memory systems.
 Setting some boundaries really helped, in those instances.
 And I suspect that those people who say their Win9x performance went through the roof after they upgraded beyond 512MB of RAM would have seen a similar benefit just from tweaking their VCACHE settings and partitioning their drives so their operating system and programs were on smaller volumes.
 I used to partition the C drive to 2 GB or less and format it FAT16 and install the operating system on that.
 That caused performance to go through the roof.

 But as cheap as memory is these days, if putting a ton of RAM in a Windows 9x box makes you happy, go ahead and do it.
 Just don’t ask me how well it runs or doesn’t run.
-I have no reason to run anything older than Windows 7 anymore.
+My Windows 98 machine is a Pentium II with 256 MB of RAM.